UnnoTed/fileb0x/README.md

 updater:
   # disabled by default
   enabled: false

+	# empty mode creates a empty b0x file with just the
+  # server and the filesystem, then you'll have to upload
+  # the files later using the cmd:
+  # fileb0x -update=http://server.com:port b0x.yaml
+  #
+  # it avoids long compile time
+  empty: false

   # to get a username and password from a env variable
   # leave username and password blank (username: "")
   # then set your username and password in the env vars